Printer Friendly PDF

 - Smoking: Smokers face twice the risk of developing stomach cancer than nonsmokers.

-- Stomach Health Issues: People with stomach lymphoma, previous stomach surgery, pernicious anemia, Menetrier disease, stomach polyps, and those with inherited cancer syndromes have a higher risk.
+- Stomach health issues: People with stomach lymphoma, previous stomach surgery, pernicious anemia, Menetrier disease, stomach polyps, and those with inherited cancer syndromes (BRCA-1, BRCA-2, familial adenomatous polyposis syndrome, hereditary diffuse gastric cancer, Li-Fraumeni syndrome, Lynch syndrome, Peutz-Jeghers syndrome) have a higher risk.

 Stomach cancer in its early stages does not trigger immediate symptoms.
 However, symptoms that may appear in later stages of development include: